All contracts or agreements for land transfer duty (stamp duty) must be completed using the Digital Duties Form.

-Once the Digital Duties Form has been reviewed and signed by all parties, you can start a transaction in Duties Online:
+Once the Digital Duties Form has been reviewed and signed by all parties, the transferee's representative can start a transaction in Duties Online:

 - Hover over the ‘Create’ tab and select ‘Retrieve & Claim ELNO (Electronic Lodgement)’.

 - Enter the ELNO Lodgement Case ID and the SRO case reference numbers obtained from your ELNO, then select ‘Retrieve’.

 - Enter your Form ID and select ‘Link’.

 - Review the duty estimate and transaction information and, if everything is correct, select ‘Calculate Duty’.